sanketsaurav/assemblyai-python-sdk/README.md

 [![](https://img.shields.io/badge/Slack-community-71D4DF.svg)](https://docs.assemblyai.com/help/#slack)
 <!-- [![](https://readthedocs.org/projects/assemblyai-python-sdk/badge/?version=latest)](https://readthedocs.org/projects/assemblyai-python-sdk) -->

-Accurately recognize speech in your application with AssemblyAI.
+Integrate the AssemblyAI API to accurately recognize speech in your application.

 You can also train custom models to more accurately recognize speech in your application, and expand vocabulary with custom words like product/person names.